avantonder/RBCT/README.md

 ## parseTransPhylo.R

-Script for parsing multiple inputs from transPhyloExtract.R to create summaries and figure for the manuscript
+Script for parsing multiple inputs from transPhyloExtract.R to create summaries and figures for the manuscript